Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Abstract

 \section{Abstract}

 Decentralized optimization over directed graphs is essential for applications such as robotic swarms, sensor networks, and distributed learning.
-In many practical scenarios, the underlying network is a \emph{Time-Varying Broadcast Network} (TVBN), where only row-stochastic mixing matrices can be constructed due to inaccessible out-degree information.
-Achieving exact convergence over TVBNs has remained a long-standing open question, as the limiting distribution of time-varying row-stochastic mixing matrices depends on unpredictable future graph realizations, rendering standard bias-correction techniques infeasible.

-This paper resolves this open question by developing the first algorithm that achieves exact convergence using only time-varying row-stochastic matrices.
-We propose PULM (Pull-with-Memory), a gossip protocol that attains average consensus with exponential convergence by alternating between row-stochastic mixing and local adjustment.
-Building on PULM, we develop PULM-DGD, which converges to a stationary solution at $\mathcal{O}(\ln(T)/T)$ for smooth nonconvex objectives.
-Our results significantly extend decentralized optimization to highly dynamic communication environments.
+In many practical scenarios, the underlying network takes the form of a \emph{Time-Varying Broadcast Network} (TVBN), where only row-stochastic mixing matrices can be constructed due to the unavailability of out-degree information.
+Achieving exact convergence for decentralized optimization over TVBNs has remained a long-standing open problem, as the limiting distribution of time-varying row-stochastic mixing matrices depends on unpredictable future graph realizations, rendering standard bias-correction techniques infeasible.
+This paper develops the first decentralized optimization algorithm that achieves exact convergence using only time-varying row-stochastic matrices.
+We first propose PULM (Pull-with-Memory), a gossip protocol that achieves average consensus with exponential convergence by alternating between row-stochastic mixing and local adjustment steps.
+Building on PULM, we develop PULM-DGD, which converges to a stationary solution at a rate of $\mathcal{O}(\ln(T)/T)$ for smooth nonconvex objectives, where $T$ denotes the communication round.
+Our results significantly broaden the applicability of decentralized optimization to highly dynamic communication environments.